 The letter spotlights the increasing political pressure facing Apple after the company acknowledged in December it had slowed the performance of older iPhones, including the iPhone 6 and iPhone SE, to prevent aging batteries from unexpectedly shutting down.
 The company Dec.
 28 apologized and offered affected customers reduced-priced batteries through 2018.

 Apple told committee staff it couldn’t be sure it has “taken the necessary steps” to ensure customers of the affected phones can get replacement batteries in a timely manner, committee chairman Greg Walden (R-Ore.) and three other Republicans wrote in their letter.
-Apple also said it does not yet have a plan in place to protect consumers if it’s unable to solve the battery shutdown issue by the time its reduced-cost battery replacement program ends other than slowing performance, the lawmakers wrote.
+Apple also said it does not yet have a plan in place to protect consumers, other than slowing performance, if it’s unable to solve the battery shutdown issue by the time its reduced-cost battery replacement program ends, the lawmakers wrote.

 The letter was also signed by three Energy and Commerce subcommittee chairmen, including Marsha Blackburn (R-Tenn.), Bob Latta (R-Ohio), and Gregg Harper (R-Miss.).

 A spokesperson from Apple did not immediately respond to a request for comment.

 Senate Commerce, Science and Transportation Chairman John Thune (R-S.D.)
 Jan.
 9 sent a similar letter to Apple requesting more information about the company’s handling of customer complaints and asking if it had considered offering free replacement batteries.